-Dr. Bonnie Keeler is an incoming assistant professor in the Science, Technology, and Environmental Policy (STEP) area.
-Keeler joins the Humphrey School after serving as the director and lead scientist for the Natural Capital Project – a collaborative partnership among the University of Minnesota, Stanford University, The Nature Conservancy, and World Wildlife Fund.
+Bonnie Keeler, PhD, is assistant professor in the Science, Technology, and Environmental Policy (STEP) area.
+Keeler joined the Humphrey School after serving as the director and lead scientist for the Natural Capital Project, a collaborative partnership among the University of Minnesota, Stanford University, the Nature Conservancy, and World Wildlife Fund.

 Keeler's background is in sustainability science and environmental economics, particularly around the valuation of clean water.
 Current projects include estimating the return on investment in public environmental funding in Minnesota, evaluating the costs and benefits of urban green infrastructure deployment in cities in the United States and globally, and investigating the cultural, social, and relational values of fresh water.
 Keeler is particularly interested in projects and collaborations that integrate the humanities and the social sciences in ways that elevate environmental justice and equity considerations in ecosystem services research.